kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 -->

 ###### What steps should be taken if SLOs are not being met to determine the problem?

+This KEP doesn't introduce new SLOs and doesn't result in increasing time taken by Kubernetes components.

+As explained in "Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?" if the container runtime wants to support this in older kernels, it can have an impact on this SLO:

+> Startup latency of schedulable pods, excluding time to pull images and run init containers, measured from pod creation timestamp to when all its containers are reported as started and observed via watch, measured as 99th percentile over last 5 minutes

+At the time of writing, no container runtime supports user namespaces with old kernels, so no container runtime is affected.
+There is no plan to support that scenario either, at the time of writing.

+However, if a container runtime supports userns with old kernels in the future, to determine if user namespaces are affecting the SLO it should be tested if pods without the pod.spec.hostUsers line are also affected.
+If they are not affected (IOW, pods without using user namespaces), then user namespaces seem to be the cause of the problem.

 ## Implementation History